 Statistics About Opioid Addiction

 According to the Center for Disease Control (CDC), over 700,000 people have died in the US from a drug overdose in the past 20 years, and it is estimated that almost 70% of those deaths were attributable to opioids.
-On average, 130 Americans die every day from an opioid addiction.
+Moreover, on average, 130 Americans die every day from an opioid addiction.

 Maintenance medications, along with counseling, can improve the chances of success to break free from opioid use and help you or your loved one stay on the road to recovery.